Marketing Terms, Glossary and Marketing Definitions:

 Vanity Metrics – Website metrics such as page views, which seem to demonstrate high traffic or increased marketing results, but really do not show hard and fast results.

-Viral Marketing – creating a marketing campaign that quickly spreads through social media channels such as Facebook and Reddit, generating a large number of views.
-Often funny or emotionally-charged.
+Viral Marketing – A marketing campaign that quickly spreads through social media channels such as Facebook and Reddit, generating a large number of views, often because they are humourous or emotionally-charged.

-Vector Artwork – typically a logo or drawing created digitally.
-Can be blown up to a very large size without loss of resolution.
+Vector Artwork – Typically a logo or drawing created digitally.
+Can be enlarged to a very large size without loss of resolution.

-Word of Mouth – one of the strongest methods of marketing is peer and customer recommendations by referral, usually spoken, hence “word of mouth”
+Word of Mouth – A method of marketing using peer and customer recommendations by referral, usually spoken, hence “word of mouth”.